anilzen/anilzen.github.io/content/post/2022/learning-machine-learning/index.md

 Let's write this down.
 I mentioned that the neural network is just a function with parameters.
 Its output is usually a probability, so we'll call it $p$.
 The network should look something like $p=f(x; W,b)$, where $x$ is the input array, $p$ is the network's output array, $W$ are the weights, and $b$ are the biases.
 A simple neural network could then be written like this
 $$  p = W \cdot x + b. $$
 But wait, you say; this is just a linear transformation!
-Layering linear transformations on top of each other only create a linear network.
+Layering linear transformations on top of each other can only create a linear network.
 You can't learn complex patterns and make accurate predictions with just linear transformations.
 To introduce nonlinearity into the model, we throw this into a nonlinear activation function $\sigma$, so the output looks like
 $$  p = \sigma(W \cdot x + b). \label{1} \tag{1} $$
 There are a few commonly used activation functions that one frequently encounters: the sigmoid function, the hyperbolic tangent (tanh) function, the rectified linear unit (ReLU) function, and so on.
 We'll use a generalization of the sigmoid (or logistic) function for our experiments.
 $$ \sigma(x) = \frac{1}{1 + e^{-x}} $$